hb-gatsby/gatsby-starter-lumen/content/posts/2020-05-06-release-storage-product.md

 # Fleek Programmable Interfaces

-We've release the Fleek CLI, [here's the link](https://www.npmjs.com/package/@fleekhq/fleek-cli) to the npm package.
+We've release the Fleek CLI, [here's the link](https://www.npmjs.com/package/@fleekhq/fleek-cli) to the npm package manager.
 To start, the Fleek CLI is to log in and create API keys.
 Since our interface is S3 compatible, you can use the S3 CLI and APIs to interact with your Fleek storage buckets.
 The AWS CLI and SDK work with any language that your app is built with, such as JavaScript, Go, C++, Python and Ruby.
 [Take a look]() at our docs for getting set up with the CLI and integrating storage directly in your app.

-# Live Demo

-We're going to be presenting the new Storage release via a live demo and talking about how we do our IPFS pinning at the [IPFS Pinning Summit](https://ipfspinningsummit.com/) today!
+# Unveiling at the IPFS Pinning Summit

+We first unveiled the storage product during the [IPFS Pinning Summit](https://ipfspinningsummit.com/) event held on the 7th-8th of May 2020.
+Fleek's COO Brett Shear gave a live demo of the new product which received amazing positive feedback.
+We're thankful to the organizers who have made this event possible.

+Missed the event?
+No worry!
+You can [watch a recording]() of the presentation and demo as though you were there!

 # Stay Tuned!